Side effects coming off duloxetine

 Rest: Prioritize adequate rest and relaxation to allow your body to recover and rejuvenate.
 Establishing a regular sleep schedule and practicing relaxation techniques, such as meditation or deep breathing exercises, can promote a sense of calmness and reduce stress.

-See also Duloxetine bupropion combination
+See also Duloxetine approved uses

 By making these lifestyle changes a priority, you can create a supportive environment for your long-term recovery journey after discontinuing duloxetine.
 Remember to consult your healthcare provider for personalized guidance and support throughout this process.